White woman with red hair in striped shirt sits on bed in college dorm room

 1. University selection

-A majority of students today grew up never having to share a bedroom or bathroom—in many cases, college is the first opportunity they’ve had for communal living.
+Most students today grew up never having to share a bedroom or bathroom—in many cases, college is the first opportunity they’ve had for communal living.
 As a result, parents and students look at the selection of university housing differently.
-In a survey of more than 25,000 students conducted by American Campus Communities in April 2018, more than 78% of those surveyed said the availability of quality student housing affected their college or university selection.
+In a survey of more than 25,000 students conducted by American Campus Communities in April 2018, more than 78% of respondents said the availability of quality student housing affected their college or university selection.
+Their singular room is where a student will reside for eight months of the year for four years, and all students should find a school with dorms where they feel most comfortable.

 Related: 7 Things to Consider When Choosing a College